asvegah/donkeycar/README.md

 ## Use Robopilot if you want to

-* Make a robot (rc car/drone) pilot its self.
+* Make a robot pilot its self.
 * Experiment with autopilots, mapping computer vision and neural networks.
 * Log sensor data. (images, user inputs, sensor readings)
-* Drive your car via a web or game controller.
+* Control your robot via a web or game controller.
 * Leverage community contributed driving data.